GenericMappingTools/gmt/doc/rst/source/psrose.rst

 .. include:: explain_-P.rst_

 **-R**\ *r0*/*r1*/*az\_0*/*az\_1*
-    Specifies the ’region’ of interest in (r,azimuth) space. r0 is 0, r1
+    Specifies the 'region' of interest in (r,azimuth) space. r0 is 0, r1
     is max length in units.
 For azimuth, specify either -90/90 or 0/180 for half circle plot or 0/360 for full circle.